google-deepmind/deepmind-research/enformer/README.md

 * Setup training data by directly accessing the Basenji2 data on GCS
 * Train the model for a few steps on both human and mouse genomes
 * Evaluate the model on human and mouse genomes
+* Restore the model from a checkpoint for fine-tuning

 ## Disclaimer